Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 West Beach has 24 active public transport stops, all of which are bus stops.
-There is only one route serving these stops, offering a total of 15 weekly passenger trips.
-The accessibility of the transport system in West Beach is rated as good, with residents typically living just 286 meters away from their nearest stop.
+There is one route serving these stops, offering a total of 15 weekly passenger trips.
+The accessibility of transport in the area is rated as good, with residents typically living 286 meters from their nearest stop.
+As primarily residential, most residents commute outward, with cars being the dominant mode at 94%.
+On average, there are 1.8 vehicles per dwelling, higher than the regional average.
+According to the 2021 Census, only 7.4% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport